Categoricity and multidimensional diagrams: Continuous independence relations

 This section is central.
 We define here the conditions a multidimensional independence relation should satisfy to be well-behaved with respect to increasing chains.
 In particular, it should be closed under union of those.
 We call such multidimensional independence relations \emph{very good}.
 They are the ones we really want to study.
 We prove the \emph{construction theorem} (Theorem \ref{constr-thm}), which says that from a very good two-dimensional independence relation, we can build a very good multidimensional independence relation.

-We study an important subclass of independent systems: the \emph{brimmed} ones (Definition \ref{brim-sys-def}).
+We study an important subclass of independent systems: the \emph{limit} ones (Definition \ref{brim-sys-def}).
 We show that they are quite well-behaved under unions and resolvability (Lemma \ref{isbrim-lem}).
-There are some technical issues here, since we do not know that the class of $n$-dimensional brimmed systems is closed under unions until we have proven $(n + 1)$-dimensional uniqueness, but we want to use the former in the proof of the latter.
+There are some technical issues here, since we do not know that the class of $n$-dimensional limit systems is closed under unions until we have proven $(n + 1)$-dimensional uniqueness, but we want to use the former in the proof of the latter.
 We use the class $\Kprop_{\is, \is^\ast, \Ps (n)}$ (Definition \ref{kprop2-def}) to get around this.

-We prove the $n$-dimensional properties by studying the class of brimmed systems and using the weak diamond (or a strongly compact cardinal).
-Crucial is the \emph{stepping up lemma} (Lemma \ref{uq-lambda-step}) which shows how to go from the $n$-dimensional properties to the $(n + 1)$-dimensional properties (for brimmed systems).
-It leads directly to the \emph{brimmed excellence theorem} (Theorem \ref{excellence-lem}) giving sufficient conditions for the $n$-dimensional properties.
-Of course, once we have the properties for brimmed systems we will be able to get them for regular systems using the results of Section \ref{multi-finite-sec}.
+We prove the $n$-dimensional properties by studying the class of limit systems and using the weak diamond (or a strongly compact cardinal).
+Crucial is the \emph{stepping up lemma} (Lemma \ref{uq-lambda-step}) which shows how to go from the $n$-dimensional properties to the $(n + 1)$-dimensional properties (for limit systems).
+It leads directly to the \emph{limit excellence theorem} (Theorem \ref{excellence-lem}) giving sufficient conditions for the $n$-dimensional properties.
+Of course, once we have the properties for limit systems we will be able to get them for regular systems using the results of Section \ref{multi-finite-sec}.

 The first definition is the multidimensional analog of Definition \ref{very-good-twodim-def}.